 The file is shared with our clients in real time so they can quickly see how things are going.

-As you can see, an Ecommerce link building campaign is not rocket science but it takes a lot of monotonous, repetitive work that needs to be done over and over again.
+As you can see, a link acquisition campaign is not rocket science but it takes a lot of monotonous, repetitive work that needs to be done over and over again.

 4 Other Link Building Strategies You Can Consider